 The O.L.
 Davis, Jr. AATC Outstanding Book in Education Award committee would like to announce the seventh annual presentation of the Award as

-The book will be prominently displayed at the book fair for members during this year’s AATC conference in Grand Rapids, MI.
+The book will be prominently displayed at the book fair for members during this year’s AATC conference in Denver, CO.

 About the Award

 Each year, the American Association for Teaching and Curriculum (AATC) acknowledges an Outstanding Book in Education.
 AATC, as a recognized major society in the common fields of curriculum and teaching, selects a book that merits high praise and recognition.
 The award is given in recognition of scholarship that adds substantively to the body of knowledge about the practices and theories of curriculum and teaching.
 This award, dedicated to O. L. Davis, carries with it the society’s highest sense of honor.
 O.L.
 Davis, Jr. is professor emeritus at The University of Texas at Austin and a long time member of AATC.
 Dr. Davis was instrumental in developing AATC into a well-recognized organization dedicated to the discussion, exploration, practice, and research of teaching and curriculum as they impact curricular policy, instruction, and theory.

 The book is selected by a five-member committee chosen by the Executive Board of the American Association for Teaching and Curriculum.
 The recipient of the award will receive a plaque at the AATC Conference.